-The background signal for measurements will be calibrated in-orbit.
-For this to work, every measurement should have accompanying background measurements in the same orbit.
+The background signal for measurements is be calibrated in-orbit.
+Ideally, every measurement should have accompanying background measurements in the same orbit.
 These background measurements are performed using identical settings as the measurement they accompany.
 A different ICID for the background measurement ensures that on-ground it is being processed as a background measurement.
 The background measurements are performed on the eclipse side of the orbit as illustrated in Figure 38.
+Background measurements for radiance and calibration measurements are performed in the northern part of the eclipse with folding mirror closed.
+In the southern part of the eclipse and in the O1 orbit type the folding mirror is never closed, there background measurements with a dedicated identifier are performed with the folding mirror open.
+The orbit types without radiance background are indicated in Figure 39.